Design System | Dyte Docs

 Design System

+A design system is a collection of reusable components, guided by clear standards, that can be assembled together to build any number of applications.

+Dyte's UI Kit uses Atomic design as a principle to bring logic and structure to individual screens.
+Read this blog post to get a complete overview of how we're using design tokens and atomic design principles to create a multi-brand, multi-device Design System.

-Let's look at how you can customize and brand your UI with Dyte's UI Kit.
+Let's look at how you can customize your UI with Dyte's UI Kit.

 }